colinmansfieldyms/jsonlint/README.md

-# JSONLint.com
+# YMS JSONLint

 ## Overview

+[**YMS JSONLint**](https://colinmansfieldyms.github.io/jsonlint/) is the easiest way to validate JSON data and formatting before changing a rule in YMS.
+Whether you are debugging hand-written JSON, or just need to ensure your JSON data is in the correct format, YMS JSONLint is here to assist.

-[**JSONLint**](https://jsonlint.com) is your go-to online solution for JSON data validation and formatting.
+ is your go-to online solution for JSON data validation and formatting.
 Whether you are debugging a system, or just need to ensure your JSON data is in the correct format, JSONLint is here to assist.

 > [!NOTE]
-> We also recommend checking out our [JSON Formatter Google Chrome plugin](https://chrome.google.com/webstore/detail/json-formatter/ondecobpcidaehknoegeapmclapnkgcl) ([GitHub Repo](https://github.com/circlecell/jsonformatter))
+> This site is orignally based on [**JSONLint**](https://jsonlint.com).
+All kudos to their team for this amazing tool.

 ## Features